-How we handle your personal and credit-related information The Parties may collect, use, hold and disclose personal information, and credit-related information about you for the purposes of arranging or providing credit to you, processing your application for credit, assessing whether to accept a guarantee of credit from you, managing that credit, direct marketing of products and services by us, complying with laws and managing our relationship with you, and allowing us to perform administrative tasks.
+How we handle your personal and credit-related information The Parties may collect, use, hold and disclose personal information, and credit-related information about you for the purposes of arranging or providing credit to you, processing your application for credit, assessing whether to accept a guarantee of credit from you, managing that credit, direct marketing of products and services by us, complying with laws, managing our relationship with you, and allowing us to perform administrative tasks.
 We may collect this information from you or from third parties.

 We are also required to collect your personal information to comply with our obligations under Australian law, including the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).

 Credit information includes information such as your identity information, the type, terms and maximum amount of credit provided to you, repayment history information, default information (including overdue payments), new arrangement information, personal insolvency information, court information and details of any serious credit infringements.
-Credit eligibility information is credit reporting information supplied to us by a credit reporting body, and any information that we derive from it.
+Credit eligibility information is credit reporting information supplied to us by a credit reporting body and any information that we derive from it.
 Collectively, we refer to this as ‘credit-related information’.
-Personal information includes any information or an opinion about you, from which you are, or may reasonably be, identified.

-Consumer and commercial credit information We may exchange your commercial and consumer credit-related information with entities listed below to assess an application for consumer or commercial credit and manage that credit (including to collect any payment that is overdue).
+Consumer and commercial credit-related information We may exchange your commercial and consumer credit-related information with entities listed below to assess an application for consumer or commercial credit and manage that credit (including to collect any payment that is overdue).
 In particular, we can obtain credit-related information about you from a CRB providing both consumer and commercial credit-related information.

-Disclose information to guarantors We may disclose your personal information and credit-related information to any person who proposes to guarantee or has guaranteed repayment of any credit provided to you or who indemnifies you in any way.
+Disclose information to guarantors We may disclose your personal information and credit-related information to any person (or their authorised representative) who proposes to guarantee or has guaranteed repayment of any credit provided to you or who indemnifies you in any way.

 - The CRBs identified below